NeoMedSys/mrsal/README.md

 mrsal = Mrsal(
     host='localhost',
-    port=5671,
-    credentials=('username', 'password'),
+    port=5673, # Note RabbitMQ container is listening on the default port 5672 which is exposed to the port 5673 in docker-compose credentials=('username', 'password'),
-    virtual_host='myMrsalHost'  # use this to connect to specific part of the rabbit server )
+    virtual_host='v_host'  # Use this to connect to specific part of the rabbit server )

 mrsal.connect_to_server()